NISCHALPI/Portfolio/public/blog/markdown/blog-template.md

 author: "Your Name"
 tags: ["tag1", "tag2", "tag3"]
 image: "../../assets/images/math-bg.jpg" # Using the correct path to the assets directory
-description: "A brief description of your blog post."
+description: "A brief description of your blog post.
+Hi there"
 ---

 # {{title}}